 The suggestion is being made, it appears, that the "ontological discontinuity" may be explained by an epistemological discontinuity.
 Is this adequate or must the dialogue continue?
 Is a creationist theory required to explain the origins of the spiritual dimension of the human being?
 Are we forced by revealed, religious truth to accept a dualistic view of the origins of the human person, evolutionist with respect to the material dimension, creationist with respect to the spiritual dimension?
-The message, I believe, when it speaks in the last paragraphs about the God of life, gives strong indications that the dialogue is still open with respect to these questions.
+The message, it appears, when it speaks in the last paragraphs about the God of life, gives strong indications that the dialogue is still open with respect to these questions.

-I would like to use the inspiration of those closing paragraphs to suggest that reflections upon God's continuous creation may help to advance the dialogue with respect to the dualistic dilemma mentioned above.
-We might say that God creates through the process of evolution and that creation is, therefore, continuous.
-Since there can ultimately be no contradiction between true science and revealed, religious truths, this continuous creation is best understood in terms of the best scientific understanding of the emergence of the human being, which I think is given in the following summary statement by the eminent evolutionary chemist, Christian de Duve, in his paper at the very Plenary Session of the Pontifical Academy of Sciences to which the Papal message on evolution was directed: \dots evolution, though dependent on chance events, proceeds under a number of inner and outer constraints that compel it to move in the direction of greater complexity if circumstances permit.
+The inspiration of those closing paragraphs suggests that reflections upon God's continuous creation may help to advance the dialogue with respect to the dualistic dilemma mentioned above.
+It may be that God creates through the process of evolution and that creation is, therefore, continuous.
+Since there can ultimately be no contradiction between true science and revealed, religious truths, this continuous creation is best understood in terms of the best scientific understanding of the emergence of the human being, which I think is given in the following summary statement by the eminent evolutionary chemist, Christian de Duve, in his paper at the very Plenary Session of the Pontifical Academy of Sciences to which the Papal message on evolution was directed:

+$\dots$ evolution, though dependent on chance events, proceeds under a number of inner and outer constraints that compel it to move in the direction of greater complexity if circumstances permit.
 Had these circumstances been different, evolution might have followed a different course in time.
-It might have produced organisms different from those we know, perhaps even thinking beings different than humans.8
+It might have produced organisms different from those we know, perhaps even thinking beings different than humans.

 Does such contingency in the emergence of the human being contradict religious truth?
-Not, it appears to me, if theologians can develop a more profound understanding of God's continuous creation.
+Might this not be an invitation to theologians to develop a more profound understanding of God's continuous creation?
 God in his infinite freedom continuously creates a world which reflects that freedom at all levels of the evolutionary process to greater and greater complexity.
 God lets the world be what it will be in its continuous evolution.
 He does not intervene, but rather allows, participates, loves.
 Is such thinking adequate to preserve the special character attributed by religious thought to the emergence of spirit, while avoiding a crude creationism?
 Only a protracted dialogue will tell.
-The spirit of the closing paragraphs of the message of John Paul II on evolution is, I believe, an invitation to just such dialogue.
+The spirit of the closing paragraphs of the message of John Paul II on evolution is, it appears, an invitation to just such dialogue.

-On several occasions Pope Benedict has given some indications of his views on evolution.
-At his general audience on 9 November 2005 he continued the series of talks in his catechesis of the prayer of the Church as derived from the Psalms.9 On this occasion he addressed the so-called "Pascal Hymn" of God's ancient chosen people (Psalm 135) which expresses the glory of God revealed in his creation as it celebrates God's love and fidelity to his alliance with his chosen people.
-The Pope uses the opportunity to speak indirectly of evolution.
+On several occasions Pope Benedict (now emeritus) gave some indications of his views on evolution.
+At his general audience on 9 November 2005 he continued the series of talks in his catechesis of the prayer of the Church as derived from the Psalms.
+On this occasion he addressed the so-called "Pascal Hymn" of God's ancient chosen people (Psalm 135) which expresses the glory of God revealed in his creation as it celebrates God's love and fidelity to his alliance with his chosen people.
+The Pope used the opportunity to speak indirectly of evolution.